 A club devoted to learning and practicing physics.
 We work on projects and take educational trips to various Physics facilities in the US.

-Faculty Advisors: Dr. Kenny Purcell and Brian Steinkamp
+Faculty Advisors: Dr. Kenny Purcell

 Kinesiology and Sport